Skip to main content

 “Your family has been the zamindar of our land for ages, so we serve…”

 “Please don’t.”
 Aniruddha interrupted, turning to Fokir, “You are older than I am.
-Bring me the water, I will help myself.”
+Bring me the water, and I will help myself.”
 A confused Fokir looked at Bondita, who nodded as he did what he was told.
 Aniruddha eyed them, a little disturbed at how the class division and caste system, the law promised to fight against, were so normally prevalent in every corner of the country.
 Once he had washed his feet, Fokir gave him the Gamcha to clean it.
 Aniruddha took it a little reluctantly and put his shoes on after cleaning his feet.

 “I should have gotten long boots.”
 He murmured to himself.

 “Boots get stuck in the mud, Babu.”
 Bondita shrugged, “ Come.”
 She waited for Aniruddha and started cycling to the nearby Adivasi village.
 Aniruddha followed her, watching from afar the devastation visible as an aftermath of the cyclone.
-The fallen trees, roofless houses, stumbled walls, and water-logged dirt road where at points they had to stop their cycle and follow a line of bamboo sticking their heads out of the water of the ponds which were once on either side of the dirt road now completely submerging it due to the rise in water level.
+The fallen trees, roofless houses, stumbled walls, and water-logged dirt road, where at points they had to stop their cycle and follow a line of bamboo sticking their heads out of the water of the ponds, which were once on either side of the dirt road, now completely submerging it due to the rise in water level.
 They finally reached the village.

 Popular posts from this blog